BGvdS/neptune-component/README.md

 ### Font and css customization

-Donlowad the css file and modify the `:root` to change the font
+Download the css file and modify the `:root` to change the font

 ```css
 :root {